Top 10 Best Forgotten Bands

 Out of My Mind

-Supertramp were an English progressive rock band that was founded in 1969 in London, United Kingdom with members Roger Hodgson, Frank Farrell, Rick Davies, Kevin Currie, and Dave Winthrop.
-The band reached their commercial peak with 1979's "Breakfast in America" which sold over 20,000,000 copies worldwide.
-Such an underrated band that were huge back in a day.
+Supertramp were an English progressive rock band formed in 1969 in London, United Kingdom.
+The founding members included Roger Hodgson, Frank Farrell, Rick Davies, Kevin Currie, and Dave Winthrop.
+The band reached its commercial peak with the 1979 album "Breakfast in America," which sold over 20 million... read more

 The Black Crowes were an American rock band formed in 1989.
-Their discography includes eight studio albums, four live albums and several charting singles.
-The Black Crowes were an American rock band formed in 1989.
-They won several awards including the Rolling Stone Magazine's ''Best New American Band'' in 1990 and Melody Maker's "The Most Rock 'n' Roll Rock 'n' Roll Band in the World".
+They won several awards including Rolling Stone magazine's "Best New American Band" in 1990 and Melody Maker's "The Most Rock 'n' Roll Rock 'n' Roll Band in the World."

 She Talks to Angels